umerdai/Resturant-OS-Frontend/Resturants-Requirments.md

 -Specific branch offers on menu based on sales
 -4 views(Owner,Branch Manager, Inventory mamanger, Casiher)

+For the MVP, following features will be implemented:

-following section will a high level implementation along with features to be implemented in each module
+following section will a high level implementation along with features to be implemented in each module -Login
+-Signup
+-Finnance Dashboard
+-Sales
+- 2 AI usecases i.e ("Sales forcasting for the upcoming week", "")
+- POS
+- Inventory

 1. Full Scale POS:
    -List all the menu items with prices and tax.